Pros: Absorption, comfy, durable, better health

 This diaper uses softer fabric on the inner liner and back.
 It isn't the cushiest in the group, but it is comfortable.
-The elastic and motions points are where this diaper shines with very a skin-friendly feeling where it counts.
-The worst part of this diaper is the closure tabs and cuffs which are a little on the rough side.
-Overall, however, this diaper is one of the coziest we felt during our comparison of all 23 options we reviewed side-by-side.
+The elastic and motions points are where this diaper shines with a very skin-friendly feeling where it counts.
+The worst part of this diaper is the closure tabs and cuffs, which are a little on the rough side.
+Overall, however, this diaper is one of the coziest we felt during our comparison of all the options we reviewed side-by-side.

 Babyganics offers a partial disclosure list of ingredients and what this diaper does not contain.
 We prefer more disclosure, but we will take what we can get.
 More information helps parents make informed decisions so they can influence manufacturers with how they spend their money.

-This diaper is totally chlorine free (TCF) and free of latex.
+This diaper is totally chlorine-free (TCF) and free of latex.
 Babyganics says it is free from fragrances, but there is a perfumy odor when you open the package.
-They use a Neo Nourish Seed Oil Blend for the inner liner and while it is a specific blend of natural products, it could still be irritating to some babies so we prefer a lotion-free approach instead with a less is more attitude (they list free of petroleum-based lotion).
-Babyganics also doesn't comment on being dye free but there is a print on the diaper so we assume it is not.
+They use a Neo Nourish Seed Oil Blend for the inner liner, and while it is a specific blend of natural products, it could still be irritating to some babies.
+Hence, we prefer a lotion-free approach instead with a less is more attitude (they list free of petroleum-based lotion).
+Babyganics also doesn't comment on being dye-free, but there is a print on the diaper, so we assume it is not.
 This diaper doesn't have an allergy certification.

 Babyganics earned a surprisingly low score for eco-friendliness, which is a disappointment for a brand that strives to be Earth-friendly.
-This is an average score for the group with other green diapers earning the high of 8 including our other Editors Choice option, Nature Babycare.
+Unfortunately, to score this low is relatively average for the group with just a few other green diapers getting closer to a 10.

 Once again, Babyganics offers a partial list of materials and manufacturing for eco-friendliness.
 This diaper is TCF and uses some plant-based materials in the core to decrease the use of SAP.
 It is not biodegradable, nor does it use recycled or recyclable materials.